mariesophiet/master_thesis/README.md

 [Supported Algorithms](docs/supported_algorithms.md)

 **Notice:** The HQC KEM algorithms are disabled by default in recent versions of both Liboqs and the OQS-Provider, due to their current implementations not conforming to the latest specification, which includes important security fixes.
 For benchmarking purposes, the setup process includes an optional flag to enable HQC in these libraries, accompanied by a user confirmation prompt and warning.
-Enabling HQC is done at the user's own discretion and this project assumes no responsibility for its use.
+Enabling HQC is done at the user's own discretion, and this project assumes no responsibility for its use.
 For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](docs/advanced_setup_configuration.md), and refer to the [Disclaimer Document](./DISCLAIMER.md) for more information on this issue.

 ## Installation Instructions
 The standard setup process uses the last tested commits of the project's dependency libraries to ensure compatibility with this project's automation tools.
 The setup script performs system detection, installs all required components, and supports multiple installation modes depending on the desired testing configuration.